jaime-garvey/dsml-study-guide/Python.md

 ### Complexity

 #### Time Complexity

-**Asymptopic notation**( 3 Forms: Big-O, Big-Θ , Big Ω)
-* Use asynptotic notation when we drop the constant coefficents and less significant terms
 * runtime (of algorithm)- function of the size of the input
-* rate of growth of run time - how fast fuction grows with the input size
+* Time Complexity is  the rate of growth of run time or how fast fuction grows with the input size

+**Asymptopic notation**
+(What is used to denote the time complexity
+( 3 Forms: Big-O, Big-Θ , Big Ω)

 **Big-Θ (Big-Theta) Notation**